 Some chase scenarios should not have their Round Limit reduced as directed if the PCs are still likely to fail on Inflict rolls against Obstacles.
 Similarly, if you combine with Hard Difficulty for a truly lethal game, keep the Round Limit reduction to 1.

 Beware player attempts to abuse the shortened Debate Axis.
-A party full of Merchants wearing High Fashion can self-damage and discard their way to an easy win even with the increased damage suffered from the Haggle ability.
+A party full of Merchants wearing High Fashion can waltz to an easy win.
 Respond to this with scenario design, where the Debate Counter starts well into the negative, or some scenarios can only be won through damage.
 Make sure the players are aware of this when they are creating their characters; while the all-Merchant approach might trivialize many scenarios, it all but ensures defeat in others.

 These rules support the use of d14, d16, and d18 size dice should you own and wish to use them.